-AWARNING Oven-safe cookware for Speedcooking, Baking, Broiling, Warming, Proofing & Toasting
+AWARNING Oven-safe cookware for Baking, Warming & Proofing

-- The oven and door will get very hot when speedcooking, baking, broiling, warming, proofing or toasting. - Cookware will become hot.
-Oven mitts will be needed to handle the cookware. - Do not use coverings, containers or cooking/ roasting bags made of foil, plastic, wax or paper when speedcooking. - Do not cover the turntable, wire oven rack, trays or any part of the oven with metal foil.
-This will cause arcing in the oven. - Use the non-stick metal tray in the same way you would use a shallow baking pan or baking tray. - Use the aluminum baking sheet on the wire oven rack, and place them on the non-stick metal tray when baking on two levels, broiling or toasting foods.

-- Place food directly on the trays when cooking unless prompted by the oven to do otherwise. - Any oven-safe dish can be used in your oven.
-Recipes in the Advantium Cookbook were tested in Pyrex® glass cookware and Corningware® ceramic casseroles.
-Cook times and results may vary when using other types of oven-safe dishes.
-Place them directly on the trays. - Do not use the oven to dry newspapers. - Use of the clear glass tray when baking, broiling, warming, proofing or toasting will result in inferior cooking performance.
+The oven and door will get very hot when baking, warming or proofing.

+- Cookware will become hot.
+Oven mitts will be needed to handle the cookware. - Do not cover the turntable, wire oven rack, trays or any part of the oven with metal foil.
+This will cause arcing in the oven. - Use the wire oven rack and place cookware on the glass tray when baking on two levels. - Any oven-safe dish can be used in your oven.
+Place them directly on the trays. - Do not use the oven to dry newspapers. - Use of the clear glass tray when baking, warming or proofing will result in inferior cooking performance.
-Put food directly on the non-stick metal tray to bake on one level or to speedcook.

-Put food directly on the aluminum baking sheet on the wire oven rack, and place them on the non-stick metal tray, when baking on two levels, broiling or toasting foods.
+For two-level baking, place food in a baking dish on the glass tray.
+Place your baking dish with food on top of the wire rack.
+Stand the rack with food on the glass tray.